kabukky/journey/README.md

 Then try some other themes!
 There's a whole world of Ghost themes out there.
 Find the one you like best.

 ### 4. Write your own theme
 Finally, you can always write your own theme and use it with Journey.
 Start by visiting [http://themes.ghost.org]{http://themes.ghost.org) and by reading one of the many tutorials that show you how to create a Ghost theme!

+## Troubleshooting
+### 1. "/lib/x86_64-linux-gnu/libc.so.6: version `GLIBC_2.14' not found (required by journey)" when trying to start Journey
+Your Linux distribution ships with an older version of libc6.
+Try updating libc6.

+This may be tricky or not possible on Debian Wheezy stable.
+You can always try to compile Journey from source to link against your own version of libc6 (see below).

 ## Building from source
 Prerequisites